hannahmetzler/hannahmetzler.github.io/emomis.md

 ## About the project

 In November 2021, we started the project *Emotional Misinformation – The Interplay of Emotion and Misinformation Spreading on Social Media* (EMOMIS).
-It is funded by the Vienna Science and Technology Fund ([WWTF](https://wwtf.at/funding/programmes/ict/ICT20-028/)) for a period of three years and 4 months.
+It is funded with 400.000 Euros by the Vienna Science and Technology Fund ([WWTF](https://wwtf.at/funding/programmes/ict/ICT20-028/)) until February 2025.
 What we do in 5 bullet points:

 * We have investigated how emotional state influences discernment between true and false news, and which emotions such news trigger, and what their function in the processing of misinformation is.
 * We investigate the large-scale interplay of emotions around news of different trustworthiness on Twitter from 2020 to 2023.